KanzaTahreem/Leaderboard/README.md

 # Leaderboard

 > The leaderboard website displays scores submitted by different players.
-It also allows you to submit your score.
+Built with _HTML_, _CSS_, _JavaScript(ES6)_, notably _modules_, and _Webpack_.
+The application allows users to submit their scores.
+It uses data from an API to display scores for the game by sending and receiving data from/to the Leaderboard API.
+All data is preserved to the external [Leaderboard API service](https://www.notion.so/microverse/Leaderboard-API-service-24c0c3c116974ac49488d4eb0267ade3).

 ## Built With